 Dougall is also a building in very good condition.
-Although the land footprint is small, the Board received monies from the Ministry to purchase an adjacent empty lot to the school where parking for staff and parents will eventually be developed.
 Again, the influx of newcomers will be monitored in the upcoming years, as Dougall has been the recipient of newcomers, thus boosting their current utilization rate.
 Because of some surplus space, it allows for potential solutions to neighbouring schools if more space comes available.